Here’s How the Women’s Workforce Has Been Set Back Due to COVID

 Disproportionate Impacts Across Industries

-Schools aren’t the only thing affected by social distancing and other COVID precautions.
+Schools aren’t the only thing social distancing and other COVID precautions have affected.
 Any industry that relied on in-person interactions has ground to a halt That includes the sex work industry, even though that’s one that many people would prefer to forget about.
 The oldest profession has taken to the internet, through sites like Only Fans and Chaturbate, but it’s been directly targeted — or rather ignored — by COVID stimulus packages.

 In fact, the details of the CARES act — the first COVID stimulus package — specifically refused to help anyone who “presents live performances of a prurient sexual nature.”
-The new HEALS act that’s been stuck in Congress for months contains the same stipulation.
-While there are men in the sex indsutry, this is another industry primarily dominated by women and utilized by men.
+The new HEALS act that has stalled in Congress for months contains the same stipulation.
+While there are men in the sex industry, this is another industry women predominantly dominate and men consume.
 The generally prudish nature of the United States means that there are very few studies on the demographics of sex work in the country, but the fact that the US government sees fit to exclude sex workers from their help speaks volumes.

 COVID Isn’t Just Affecting Physical Health

 The coronavirus pandemic has made us primarily focus on our physical health as we assess ourselves for symptoms and protect ourselves from exposure.
 It isn’t the only thing that we need to worry about, however.
-This pandemic is also having a negative effect on our mental health, and this is another sector where there is a growing divide between men and women.
+This pandemic is also having a negative effect on our mental health.
+Because this sector is another with a divide between men and women, it’s another area where the women’s workforce and COVID have widened existing gaps.

-According to a study early in the year, 49% of women reported that their lives had been disrupted dramatically, over 40% of men.
+According to a study early in the year, 49% of women reported that COVID has disrupted their lives, over 40% of men.

 COVID has indefinitely afflicted public health, but even more so for women.
 The fact remains that a much higher number of women find themselves affected by this pandemic, even if they don’t find themselves directly infected by the virus.

-For instance, it’s been proven that women are much more likely to suffer from depression than men, and more middle-aged individuals have an increased risk of mental health issues.
+For instance, women are much more likely to suffer from depression than men, and more middle-aged individuals have an increased risk of mental health issues.
 Coupled with work isolation and domestic violence, this population is at a higher risk of feeling physically and mentally trapped than ever before.

 In addition to many other setbacks, a majority of middle-aged and young women are likely to be mentally hurt by the pandemic.
 According to the United Nations, this disproportionate crisis has called even more attention to womens’ physical and mental health stressors at home and at work.